Self-Managed Package Protection

 How it works

-Funds Collection:
+Funds collection:

 In the event of a lost, stolen, or damaged package, the shopper will contact the merchant directly to initiate a claim.